phoerious/InsertCoin-Docs/en-US/index.markdown

 ## Important things to know
 InsertCoin is a custom ROM for HTC phones cooked by *baadnewz*.
-You can always find the latest versions on [insertcoin-roms.org](http://insertcoin-roms.org/) with short instructions about requirements and and changelog.
+You can always find the latest versions on [insertcoin-roms.org](http://insertcoin-roms.org/) with short instructions about requirements and changelog.

 There is also a huge thread on [XDA-Developers.com](http://forum.xda-developers.com/showthread.php?t=1198684) where all development related discussions take place.
 If you have questions,